stolostron/rhacm-docs/security/create_cis_pol.md

 Verify rule failures to remediate your CIS policy violations.
 Complete the following steps:

-1. Run the following command to find the external IP address and port for the CIS Minio component:
+1. Run the following command to find the external IP address and node port for the CIS Minio component:

    ```
    oc get service endpoint-cisctrl-minio -n multicluster-endpoint